vindarel/lem-init/README.md

 * **Lem has a new git interface!** that I started developping.
 See changes, stage a file, the hunk of a diff, interactive rebase for the best scenario… cool but needs loads of work.

 Installation:
-copy or symlink to ~/.lem/init.lisp
+copy or symlink to ~/.config/lem/init.lisp (since Lem 2.2) or ~/.lem/init.lisp.

 I start Lem like this:
 ```